A puppy can bring a lot of happiness into your life.

 A dog requires a lot of space to run around and play.

-You need to have enough space for both the puppy and everyone else in your family.
+You need to have enough space for the puppy and everyone else in your family.

-And the larger the breed of dog, the more space the dog will eventually need.
+And the larger the dog breed, the more space the dog will eventually need.

 Consider your yard, too.